ARP-crypto/Student-Sheet-Manager/README.md

 # Student Sheet Manager

-A professional, GitHub-ready student data management website for CSE/engineering students.
+A student data management website for storing students data.
 It combines a clean dashboard with a spreadsheet-style student register and a lightweight REST API.

 ## Features